nikoescobal/fem-meet-landing-page/README.md

 # Meet Landing Page
-> This project is about building a responsive product landing page using just HTML and CSS.
-It serves as a good practice for implementing detailed designs with precision.
+> This project is about building a responsive product landing page using Vanilla JS and CSS.
+It serves as a good practice of using basic DOM methods to implementing a static SPA.

 ## Built with
 - HTML